EVERY ONCE IN A WHILE, a new technology, an old problem and a big idea turn into an innovation.

 Keep the recommended breaks in between grinding operations

-Use the LIGHT-cone (Delivery contents M and PLUS) for a slower intake of beans and finer grinding
+Use the LIGHT-cone for a slower intake of beans and finer grinding

 Blockades (caused by foreign objects, stiffened remains of coffee or extremely fine settings) and lack of proper cleaning may damage the system.
 Make sure to identify the cause for the blockade before restarting your grinder.
-Thorougly clean your grinder according to our instructions and videos.
-If grinding at settings 1-3, choose a coarser setting or switch to the LIGHT-cone.
+Thorougly clean your grinder according to our instructions and videos, check/clean nozzle/outlet regularly and replace coneholder if worn (metal coneholder).
+If grinding at settings 1-3, choose a coarser setting or switch to the AP-(former LIGHT)cone.

-Your etzMAX (m/plus) keeps shutting down when using hard/light beans or Blends Use the optional (LIGHT) cone (delivery contents) as the Standard Cone is optimized for medium-dark roasts.
+Your etzMAX (m/plus) keeps shutting down when using hard/light beans or Blends Use the AP-cone as the Standard Cone (High) is optimized for medium-dark roasts.
 Watch the respective Video (on our You-Tube-channel) "Replacing coneholder"!

 Motor does not start or keeps humming without grinding (Display is on and shows time/weight at zero)